Papooch/nestjs-cls/README.md

 }
 ```

-> Please note: If you bind the middleware using `app.use()`, it will not respect middleware settings passed to `ClsModule.forRoot()`, so you will have to provide them yourself in the constructor.
+> **Please note**: If you bind the middleware using `app.use()`, it will not respect middleware settings passed to `ClsModule.register()`, so you will have to provide them yourself in the constructor.

-## Non-HTTP
+## Using a Guard

-For all other transports that don't use middleware, this package provides a `ClsGuard` to set up the CLS context.
-While it is not a "guard" per-se, it's the second best place to set up the CLS context, since it would be too late to do it in an interceptor.
+The `ClsGuard` can be also used set up the CLS context.
+While it is not a "guard" per-se, it's the second best place to set up the CLS context, since after a middleware, it is the first piece of code that the request hits.

 To use it, pass its configuration to the `guard` property to the `ClsModule.register` options: